scale-lab/coupled-biofilm-modeling/README.md

 - **functions.py**: this file contains some basic functions that will be necessary in all modelling of biofilms and is again, derived from the supplemental notes of the paper above.
 - **two_biofilm_coupling.py**: this file takes the previous two files and models the differential equations described in the supplemental notes of the paper above for two coupled biofilms represented as modified Kuramoto oscillators.
 - **three_biofilm_coupling.py**: Initial three biofilm coupling model using nearest neighbors Kuramoto coupling.
 This file functions off of the functions and parameters defined in parameters.py and functions.py.
 It functions as a manual way of running one particular configuration of our model.
+- **n_biofilms_coupling.py**: This is an extrapolation of the three biofilm coupling system into n biofilms!
+We use a weighted adjacency matrix to describe the graph, in which it is parsed and turned into a differential equation model by our functions.
 - **animate.py**: This file contains the script that creates .gif files of the three biofilm animations that we can use in order to better visualize what is going on.
 This is done using the animation functions inside of matplotlib and are outputted into the /output folder.

 ### Running the Repository